ahmedabb104/ahmedabb104/README.md

 ## I'm a computer science student and aspiring software engineer.

-- 🧠 I’m currently learning everything I find interesting
+- 🧠 Learning everything I find interesting
 - ✔ I’ll be looking for an internship in Summer 2022